 Veg Pledge FAQs

-Veg Pledge is a fundraising challenge where you go vegetarian or vegan for the month and get sponsored to do so.
+Veg Pledge is a fundraising challenge where you go vegetarian or vegan for one month and get sponsored to do so.
 Once you've signed up we'll send you a fundraising pack and online Giving Page to help you raise money for life-saving research.

 - Ask your friends and family for sponsorship